The Football Magazines

 8. Johan Cruyff (1971 - 1972)

 Cruyff was achieving his peak performance with the leadership role of total football strategy.
 Cruyff appeared in every where on the midfield and front-line.
 He scored 26 goals in total 31 domestic games.
-He was named as man of the match against Feyernoord in away match with scoring 2 goals and 1 assist.
+He was named as man of the match against Feyenoord in away match with scoring 2 goals and 1 assist.
 In the home match, Cruyff did not produce any score and assist but he was reported to play very well throughout the game, participating in the first goal and almost score the third goal after dribbling pass a keeper but the ball was finally cleared out.
-In the dutch cup final, he scored one goal and made one assist with creating a chance for his teammate to score by penalty kick.
+In the Dutch cup final, he scored one goal and made one assist with creating a chance for his teammate to score by penalty kick.
 In matches against top five side, he scored 5 goals and made 4 assists in total 9 games.

 Reference : http://www.bigsoccer.com/threads/johan-cruyff-matches-and-goals-scored.1865250/